ApiLogicServer/Docs/docs/Tutorial.md

 In this tutorial, we will explore:

-* **create** - we will briefly review what actually happened during the create process.
+1. **Create** - we will briefly review what actually happened during the create process.

-* **run** - we will first run the Admin App and the JSON:API.
+2. **Run** - we will first run the Admin App and the JSON:API.
 These will illustrate how automation creates an app and API from a database.
 Use this to infer what you'd get for one of your databases.

-* **customize** - we will then explore customizing and debugging the project.
+3. **Customize** - we will then explore customizing and debugging the project.

 &nbsp;